 For the Enchiladas

-• 8 large yellow corn tortillas or 12 taco-sized
+• 8 large yellow corn tortillas try 12 taco-sized, flour, cassava flour or gluten free tortillas

 • 1 cup crumbled cotija cheese